closeio/closeio-sms-reminder/README.md

 # Test:

-Run "rspec" on the root directory
+Run "rspec" in the root directory

 # Services used: